esatterwhite/node-seeli/README.md

 cli.run()
 ```

-Registers a new command under the specified name where the hame will envoke the associated command
+Registers a new command under the specified name where the name will invoke the associated command

 ## Seeli.bold( text `<string>`)